What is happening

 How many Minnesotans have died because of complications associated with COVID-19?
 Is the rate at which deaths are occurring increasing, decreasing, or flattening?
 Information about lives lost will help us understand the coronavirus’s severity.

 How many Minnesotans have received vaccinations for protection against COVID-19?
 Health care providers are administering the vaccine to immunize those at highest risk of getting COVID-19, and suffering the most serious complications if they become infected.
-There is a limited number of vaccine doses available from the federal government.
-Currently, Minnesotans age 65 and older, health care workers, long-term care residents and staff, educators, school staff, and child care workers are eligible for vaccination and are receiving the first doses now.
+As of March 30, all Minnesotans 16 years of age and older are eligible to receive a vaccine.
 For more on vaccinations, visit COVID-19 Vaccinations.

 Understanding the public health risks of COVID-19 and why it affects some more than others is the subject of an intense global research effort.
 We know that certain medical conditions put people at higher risk of more serious complications and outcomes.
 Below, we provide data about some health conditions known to be risk factors for coronavirus.